deyran/asp-net-maui/J-Montemagno/part-2-mvvm.md

 ### [View-ViewModel-Model](https://youtu.be/DuNLR_NJv8U?t=3454)

 1. Is an architecture pattern used to **separation of concerns** of the Code.
-The picure below show the interaction between View, ViewModel and Model.
+The image below shows the interaction between View, ViewModel and Model.

 <p align="center">
     <img src="part-2-mvvm-imgs/view-viewModel-model.png" />